Sarcopenia

 - Imaging gold standard — DXA estimates of lean mass include non-muscle tissue; D3-creatine dilution gives more accurate true muscle mass but is research-only.

-- Outcomes definition — falls, fractures, mortality are downstream of many co-morbidities; isolating sarcopenia’s independent contribution is difficult. needs-replication
+- Outcomes definition — falls, fractures, mortality are downstream of many co-morbidities; isolating sarcopenia’s independent contribution is difficult. gap/needs-replication

 - Treatment-effect heterogeneity — protein supplementation works much better when paired with resistance training; isolated nutritional interventions show smaller effects.